 GetResponse

-Not only does it have all the essential tools you'll need to create and send marketing emails, but it will also help you grow your email list, segment your audience, report on your campaigns, and run campaigns. automated campaigns through email automation.
+It offers everything you need to create and send marketing emails.
+It also helps you grow your email list, organize your audience, track your campaigns, and run automated email campaigns.

-Moreover, it will also allow you to create a website for your business, talk to your audience via live chats, host webinars, send transactional emails, launch web push notifications or even to reach your contacts by SMS.
+In addition, GetResponse lets you create a website for your business, chat with your audience in real time, host webinars, send transactional emails, send web push notifications, and even reach contacts by SMS.

-- Free plan that’ll let you get started with email marketing
+- Free plan to help you start with email marketing

-- Email marketing and email automation to help you create and send emails
+- Email marketing and automation tools to create and send emails

-- Signup forms, websites, and landing pages to help you build an online presence and grow your list
+- Signup forms, websites, and landing pages to grow your online presence and list

-- Live chats, web push notifications, and SMS to help you reach your audience through other channels
+- Live chat, web push notifications, and SMS to reach your audience through other channels

-- Transactional emails if you’re an ecommerce that wants everything under one roof
+- Transactional emails for ecommerce businesses that want everything in one place

-- Conversion funnels if you want to sell digital products and create sales funnels
+- Conversion funnels for selling digital products and creating sales funnels

 Pricing:

-GetResponse offers a free plan that allows you to store up to 500 contacts and gives you access to its essential email marketing features as well as website builder, landing page builders and signup forms .
+GetResponse offers a free plan that lets you store up to 500 contacts.
+This plan includes basic email marketing features, a website builder, landing page builders, and signup forms.

-Paid plans are based on the size of your mailing list and the features you want to use.
+Paid plans are based on the size of your email list and the features you need.

-- Max: custom pricing available for transactional emails, migrations, dedicated support, and more.
+- Max: Custom pricing for transactional emails, migrations, dedicated support, and more.

-The Basic and Plus plans are designed for those who are primarily interested in email marketing features, building their website, and growing their audience.
-Professional and Max, on the other hand, are for those who want additional tools such as web push notifications, transactional emails or SMS.
+The Basic and Plus plans are great for people who want email marketing, website building, and audience growth.
+The Professional and Max plans are for those who need extra tools like web push notifications, transactional emails, or SMS.

-In its free plan, GetResponse also gives you time-limited access to its premium features, so you can not only build your website, collect emails, and send newsletters, but also try out marketing automation, webinars or live chat.
+In the free plan, GetResponse also gives you temporary access to its premium features, so you can try out marketing automation, webinars, and live chat while building your website and growing your email list.

 Mailchimp

-Its advantage is to integrate with many other marketing tools that you may need.
-Whether you plan to use a CRM or build a website on WordPress, you can easily connect them to Mailchimp.
+One of its strengths is that it easily integrates with many other marketing tools you might need.
+Whether you're using a CRM or building a website on WordPress, you can easily link them to Mailchimp.

-- Email marketing and automation that’ll help you send emails
+- Email marketing and automation to help you send emails

-- Free account that’ll help you get started if you don’t have a budget
+- A free plan to help you get started if you don't have a budget

 Pricing

-Mailchimp offers a free email marketing service for those new to email marketing who don't yet have an email list.
+Mailchimp offers a free email marketing service for those new to email marketing and without an email list.

-While the free plan is great to start with, most marketers end up switching to one of their paid plans as soon as they realize that the free service has some serious limitations.
+While the free plan is good for beginners, most marketers switch to one of the paid plans when they realize that the free version has some important limitations.

 - Essentials: $9.99 per month for up to 500 contacts